woolpert-cama-cloud/.github/.github/ISSUE_TEMPLATE/01-feature-request.md

 name: Feature Request
 about: Use this template for tracking new features.
 type: feature
+title: <Concise title for the User Story>
 ---

-# Title: Concise title for the User Story...
+# Title: Descriptive title for the User Story...

 As a ...